Industrial exterior coatings: Anti-corrosion best practice

-The holy grail for all our commercial and industrial clients is endurable, long-lasting performance.
-It’s especially true for facility managers responsible for the maintenance and upkeep of exterior structures.
-Storage tanks and silos, bridges, grain elevators, refineries, and power plants are just a few examples of structures that must endure the daily abuse of weather and heavy wear and tear.
+The holy grail for all our commercial and industrial clients is endurable, long-lasting performance, especially for exterior structures.
+Storage tanks and silos, bridges, grain elevators, refineries, and power plants are just a few examples of structures that must endure the daily abuse of weather on top of operational wear and tear.

 1. Give tank coatings greater consideration

 Paul says that coating work is a small part of the planning and budgeting of tank maintenance that facility management and tank teams address.
 But as he states in the article,